numbat70/clyde/_docs/Content/200_Resources.md

 order: 1
 ---
 Clyde Windsurfing club refreshed it's Logo in 2019.
-- This was to reflect that it's' a Windsurfing club, that now also supports SUP.
+- This reflect's that it's a Windsurfing club, that now also supports SUP.
 - The New Logo is a SUP paddle with a Windsurfer inside of it.
 - The SUP paddle also suggests a water droplet.